Skip to main content

 Key points

-We have included Reset and Versioning functionality to allow you to revert back to the default or previous version of your WebShop.
+We have included Reset and Versioning functionality to allow you to restore your WebShop to its default or previous version.

 Using the Templates code editor

-Open the Templates Editor using the Templates option in Management Interface.
-This opens the feature which allows you to extend the look and feel of your Account Dashboard.
+Select Templates under Content in the Management Interface.
+This opens the Templates Editor from where you can modify Twig templates to extend the look and feel of your Account Dashboard.

-Select the code snippet you wish to update.
+Select the code snippet (template) you wish to update.
 Use Twig, our templating language, to add logic and content to the selected template.
-Once you click Save, your updates are immediately visible in WebShop.
+Once you select Save, your updates are immediately visible in WebShop.

-Alternatively, click Reset to reset any code snippet to its default version or click Versioning to either restore a previous version or compare versions of code snippets.
+Alternatively, select Reset to reset any code snippet to its default version or select Versioning to either restore a previous version or compare versions of code snippets.

-Read our detailed step by step guide to using the Templates Editor.
+Please read our detailed step-by-step guide to using the Templates Editor.